druid-io/druid-io.github.io/docs/latest/tutorials/tutorial-batch-hadoop.md

 ### Copy input data to the Hadoop container

-From the druid-latest package root on the host, copy the `quickstart/wikiticker-2015-09-12-sampled.json.gz` sample data to the shared folder:
+From the druid-0.12.3 package root on the host, copy the `quickstart/wikiticker-2015-09-12-sampled.json.gz` sample data to the shared folder:

 ```bash
 cp quickstart/wikiticker-2015-09-12-sampled.json.gz /tmp/shared/wikiticker-2015-09-12-sampled.json.gz